NordicSemiconductor/IOS-nRF-Mesh-Library/Documentation/GETTING_STARTED.md

 ### Provisioning

 Provisioning is a process of sending a Network Key to a new Unprovisioned Device in a more or less secure way.
 During provisioning, a Provisioner and the new provisioned Node will generate a common secret that will work as Device Key.
 Using this key the Provisioner may send and data to the Node privately, so that only this device will be able to decode the message.
-The first data sent to Node are its unique Unicase Address and the Network Key.
+The first data sent to Node are its unique Unicast Address, and the Network Key.

 To provision a device, scan for nearby Unprovisioned Devices (devices advertising with [Service UUID: 0x1827](https://www.bluetooth.com/specifications/gatt/services/)).
 When a device is found and selected by the user, create `UnprovisionedDevice(advertisingData:)` object and a `ProvisioningBearer` (currently only PB GATT bearer is supported by the library).
 For default bearer you may use `PBGattBearer` which implements `ProvisioningBearer` protocol.
 To start provisioning, call `manager.provision(unprovisionedDevice:over)`.
 This method returns a `ProvisioningManager`, an object that will help you provision the device.

 First, call `identify(andAttractFor)` on the new manager to make the device blink or make noise.
 This will also request device capabilities.
 Set the Network Key and Unicast Address (the next available address is selected automatically) and, when the right device has been chosen, call `provision(usingAlgorithm:publicKey:authenticationMethod)` to start the provisioning process.
-A delegate will be informed when provisioning is complete to has failed.
+A delegate will be informed when provisioning is complete or has failed.

 ```swift
 guard let bearer = PBGattBearer(target: peripheral),